ACenterA/acentera-aws-serverless-cms-todo/README.md

 # aws-serverless-cms-todo-app

-Vue.JS Project / Todo App
+Vue.JS sample Project & Todo App

 This repository is based on the [Vue Element Admin](https://github.com/PanJiaChen/vue-element-admin) Vue.JS admin.

+If this app has been deployed fully using the [serverless repository link](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:356769441913:applications~acentera-prod-serverless-cms-todo-app), once the cloudformatio nstack has been created, you should access the web application from the *WebsiteUrl cloudformation outputs*.

 # ENV File Informations